paulmagadi/Learn_Flutter/basics.md

 - Flutter Windows Installation

-Steps:
+#### Steps:
-Download Flutter sdk from here.
+1. Download Flutter sdk from here.
-Extract or copy Flutter sdk to your C drive.
+2. Extract or copy Flutter sdk to your C drive.
-Setup path C:\flutter\bin to your environment variable.
+3. Setup path C:\flutter\bin to your environment variable.
 Watch the video below to be more clear.
-Open the command prompt and type flutter –version to check it. flutter --version
+4. Open the command prompt and type flutter –version to check it.
-Install VS Code from here and add Dart and Flutter Extension.
+`flutter --version`
-Install Android Studio from here and add Android sdk.
+5. Install VS Code from here and add Dart and Flutter Extension.
-Install Git from here for version control and to keep track of your code changes.
+6. Install Android Studio from here and add Android sdk.
-Open the command prompt and type flutter doctor to check and diagnose the setup of your flutter development environment. flutter doctor
+7. Install Git from here for version control and to keep track of your code changes.
-Flutter Windows Installation Video
+8. Open the command prompt and type flutter doctor to check and diagnose the setup of your flutter development environment.
-Watch this video to easily install a flutter on your windows operating system.
+ `flutter doctor`

 Useful Flutter Commands